 I live in the beautiful rural village of San Cristobal, at the foot of the Sangre de Cristo mountains, with my husband Barry.

-In 1977, when Barry and I were in our mid 20s, we moved to Chiapas, Mexico to work in a small private museum in San Cristobal de Las Casas, Na Bolom.
-We eventually adopted two sons and loved our work so much we stayed for 15 years.
-It will always be a place we return to, as our grandchildren are there and many friends.
+In 1977, when Barry and I were in our mid-20s, we moved to Chiapas, Mexico to work in a small private museum in San Cristobal de Las Casas, Na Bolom.
+We eventually adopted two sons and loved our work so much that we stayed for 15 years.
+It will always be a place we return to, as our grandchildren are there, and many friends.

 About My Art